Xilmi/Rotp-Fusion/README.md

 ## What's New

+2023.06.10 (BR)
+- New option to allow full refresh on governor panel when loading a new game.
+  - "Off" by default to avoid glitches.

 2023.06.09 (BR)
 - Converted some Remnant.cfg settings to options:
   - displayYear, showAlliancesGNN, showNextCouncil, showLimitedWarnings, techExchangeAutoRefuse, autoColonize_, autoBombard_, divertExcessToResearch, defaultMaxBases,